EzioPearce/EzioPearce.github.io/README.md

 -   Set-up the complete cloud infra on Google Cloud platform and migrated the entire organisation infra and services from AWS tp GCP in a record 2 weeks.
 There was no recorded downtime during this entire procedure.
   -  Handled traffic on our servers with over 50K Daiy Active Users
 -  Led the entire End to end security for the organisation to ensure Soc2 and ISO 27001 Compliance (In progress)
-  - Developed the system architecture for over 15+ Core Artificial and Machine Learning Services
+  - Developed the system architecture for over 15+ Core Artificial Intelligence and Machine Learning Services

 ### My Skillset
 1. Programming Languages: